kensanata/oddmu/README.md

-# A Small Wiki Written in Go
+# Oddµ: A Small Wiki Written in Go

 I'm the maintainer of [Oddmuse](http://oddmuse.org/), a wiki written in Perl 5.
 As we wait for Perl 6 to come around, I wanted to